 Starting in February, in preparation for St. Joseph's Day, you will see these baked zeppole or little nests filled with pastry cream filling in pastry shops all over Italy.

-This is a tried and true recipe with clear instructions to achieve the best baked zeppole.
-Trust me.
-You've landed on an authentic Italian recipe you can trust and come back to every time you crave these sweet treats.
+This italian zeppole recipe is tried-and-true with clear instructions for achieving the best-baked zeppole.
+Trust me!
+You’ve landed on an authentic Italian recipe you can trust and come back to every time you crave these sweet treats.

 Italian Zeppole di San Giuseppe, St. Joseph's pastries, bignè di San Giuseppe, or Neapolitan Zeppole (many different names for these delectable treats!) are Italian pastries made to celebrate the Feast of Saint Joseph (March 19th), which is also Father's Day in Italy.